Sport Management, '15

 Just a few months after graduating, Dani Crawford landed a job.

-The 2015 graduate left Castleton with a Bachelor of Science in Sports Administration and is currently employed as a retail operations specialist at Bauer Hockey, LLC. in Exeter, New Hampshire.
+The 2015 graduate left Castleton with a Bachelor of Science in Sport Management and is currently employed as a retail operations specialist at Bauer Hockey, LLC. in Exeter, New Hampshire.
 Crawford has been promoted three times since starting at the company in September 2015.

 Looking back at what brought her to Castleton, Crawford knew that the University was the right place for her before she even stepped foot on campus.

 “I got this two-sided direct mail piece and immediately fell in love,” she said.
 “The campus atmosphere was apparent on that little 8x10" card, not to mention the school had both my major and my sport of choice.
 I knew I needed the individualized attention that the small classes would provide me.”

 While at Castleton, Crawford took an active role on campus.
 As a member of the women’s ice hockey team, she worked closely with the team’s head coach to organize the annual Pink the Rink event, which benefits the Foley Cancer Center at Rutland Regional Medical Center and the hospital’s breast care program.
 She helped her team raise nearly $20,000 during the three years she oversaw the event.
 Crawford was also a member of Castleton’s rugby club.

 She was also a student leader of the Castleton mentor program and served as secretary of the sport management and administration club.
 Being involved in the community on campus helped to set Crawford up for success upon graduation.